 Sales: “A teacher can take a complicated idea and make it understandable to a child.
 They are also good storytellers and are super well-rehearsed in giving a verbal presentation…Avoiding all that weak salespeople stuff and getting right to the meat of things communicated well,” writes Reddit user Youeclipsedbyme.
 We couldn’t agree more!
 Sales is the type of field that few people dream of going into, but many find it suits them well.
 The best part is that you don’t need a degree to transition into the field.

-There are endless possibilities out there for former teachers.
+There are endless possibilities out there for a new career path for former teachers.
 For more ideas and jobs to get your foot in the door outside of education, connect with our recruiters.